"John Bush has a unique and inspired vision of the art of documentary film."

 Spiritual concepts and practices from India once transformed all of Asia.
 Now, in the west, with hundreds of millions practicing yoga, meditation, and mindfulness, something similar is happening here.
 Into the Heart of India explores the rich culture offering such possibility for change.

-Into the Heart of India is a cinematic pilgrimage, a new kind of viewing experience.
-Beyond the exoticism of traditional India, what we see on screen may reveal different ways of seeing ourselves on life’s journey.
+Eternal Now - Into the Heart of India is a cinematic pilgrimage, a new kind of viewing experience.
+Beyond the exoticism of traditional India, what we see on screen may reflect ways of seeing ourselves on life’s journey.
 After all, one reason for going on pilgrimage is to remind us that we are already on one.